 The Association of Gay and Lesbian Psychiatrists

-A site not only for GLBT psychiatrists, but also straight allies in the psychiatric field.
+A site not only for LGBTQ+ psychiatrists, but also allies in the psychiatric field.

 National Association of Social Workers

-What social workers need to know about GLBT issues.
+What social workers need to know about LGBTQ+ issues.